Wu Jianping

 Wu Jianping (吴建平; born 4 October 1953), also known as Jian-Ping Wu, is a Chinese computer scientist.
 He is Professor and Chair of Computer Science and Technology at Tsinghua University.
 He is also Chairman of the China Education and Research Network (CERNET) Technical Board and director of the CERNET center, and vice president of the China Internet Association.

-Biography
+Background and education

 Wu was born on 4 October 1953 in Taiyuan, Shanxi, China, with his ancestral home in Juye County, Shandong.